 The school was originally staffed by the Sisters of Saint Joseph of the Archdiocese of Boston from the opening of the school until the end of the 1973-1974 school year, when the Sisters of Saint Joseph were recalled by the order.
 Through the support of many parishioners and three Sisters of Saint Joseph who chose to stay, the school remained open and served hundreds of students.

 Today, the school is entirely staffed by lay administration and faculty.
-We begin this academic year with a new Principal, Mrs. Cathleen Chaves.
+This year begins the 4th year under the leadership of our Principal, Mrs. Cathleen Chaves.
 Mrs. Chaves has 13-years of experience as a Catholic School Educator and she holds a BS in Finance from Northeastern University, an MA in teaching from Regis College and is completing her Principal/Vice Principal Licensure from Merrimack Education Center.